 Bernoulli's equation is the integral of the Euler equation and applies to general initial and final velocities and pressures.
 The implication of using this equation for a zone model is that the initial velocity in the doorway is the quantity sought, and the final velocity in the target compartment vanishes.
 That is, the flow velocity vanishes where the final pressure is measured.
 Thus, the pressure at a stagnation point is used.
 This is consistent with the concept of uniform zones which are completely mixed and have no internal flow.

-The general form for the velocity of the mass flow is given by where C is the constriction (or flow) coefficient (0.7), ρ is the gas density on the source side, and ΔP is the pressure across the interface.
-(Note: at present we use a constant value for C for all gas temperatures).
+The mass flow through a region is found by first noting that the velocity of the flow at an elevation h is given by where C is the constriction (or flow) coefficient (0.7), ρ is the gas density on the source side, and $\Delta P(h)$ is the pressure across the interface at elevation h.
+At present we use a constant value for C for all gas temperatures.